akeneo/pim-docs/cookbook/rule/add_custom_action_rule_engine.rst

 In this cookbook we are going to see how to add a custom action in the rule engine.
 For this example, the goal of this rule is to concatenate attributes name, price and total megapixels into the description field.

--First let's see how to create the action.
+First let's see how to create the action.
 You need to create an ActionApplier object that will contain the logic:

 .. code-block:: php